francoism90/dotfiles/README.md

 ### Updating

-> Note: Aeon and MicroOS uses the `transactional-update.timer` to apply updates daily.
+> Note: Aeon and MicroOS uses the `transactional-update.timer` to apply updates daily (when plugged into AC).

-To update the system, the preferred approach is to use `dup`:
+To update the system manually, the preferred approach is to always use `dup`:

 ```bash
 # transactional-update dup